 Bills for tuition, board, room rent, and fees for the fall and spring semesters are generated and posted online in July and December, respectively.
 Bills are delivered electronically to students who are enrolled or who are participating in off-campus study programs.
 E-mail notifications are directed to the student’s Bowdoin e-mail account.
 Payment for each semester is due 30 days from the billing date.

 Payment may be made by the semester due date, by installment payment plan over the course of the semester, or by combining the two options.
 Bowdoin does not have its own in-house payment plan.
 Students may choose from two outside installment payment plan agencies offered: Sallie Mae’s TuitionPay and Tuition Management Systems (TMS).
-Credit cards are not accepted by Bowdoin College in payment of college charges.
+Credit cards are not accepted in payment of college charges.